 We are covering all of those parts next...

-There are three main categories of vertical farms:
+There are four main types of vertical farm design & architecture:

 Now, here's the deal:

 Many experts have actually criticized Despommier's concept of vertical farming.

 Here are common criticisms: